 So, reward your best performers with perks like allowing them to bid for their most-preferred shift schedule, extra paid leaves, choosing accounts, and other work-related incentives.

 Knowing that they are offered opportunities to get some reprieve from the stressful aspects of call center work gives employees a good reason to stick with the company.

 Offering rewards or incentives to representatives on account of a group performance motivates and inspires them to work better as a team.

 This also prompts members to engage each other in positive peer pressure, which in turn creates opportunities for peer-to-peer learning.

 Call center employees face stressful situations regularly, so don’t pass up the opportunity to give them a compliment when they deserve it.

-Remember, even a small gesture of appreciation, a congratulatory pat on the back or a smile of acknowledgement, can go a long way into making agents feel better about their day.
+Remember, even a small gesture of appreciation, a congratulatory pat on the back, or a smile of acknowledgment can go a long way into making agents feel better about their day.